Michigan: Pain and Symptom Management for Nurses

 3. Mixing opioids with benzodiazepines, alcohol, muscle relaxers, or any other drug that may depress the central nervous system can cause serious health risks, including death or disability.
 (Required only for minors.)

-6. Safe disposal of opioids has shown to reduce injury and death in family members.
+6. Safe disposal of opioids has been shown to reduce injury and death in family members.
 Proper disposal of expired, unused, or unwanted controlled substances may be done through community take-back programs, local pharmacies, or local law enforcement agencies.
-Information on where to return you prescription drugs can be found at http://www.michigan.gov/EGLEDrugDisposal.
+Information on where to return your prescription drugs can be found at http://www.michigan.gov/EGLEDrugDisposal.

-7. It is a felony to illegally deliver, distribute or share a controlled substance without a prescription properly issued by a licensed health care prescriber.
+7. It is a felony to illegally deliver, distribute, or share a controlled substance without a prescription properly issued by a licensed health care prescriber.

 Public Act 247 of 2017